primeau/Larn/README.md

 ? missile char stays visible sometimes
 ? monsters can get trapped on edge of screen in wizard mode ? cell shows in previous location when descending H -> V1
-- * after typing a number still counts as "all" (same as original version)
+- typing * after typing a number still counts as "all" (same as original version)

 rename/refactor:
 - player.level.items[][] -> item